 - 1. Campus Security Authorities (CSA's) are required to notify UNKPD any time that they believe an incident has occurred that may be a Clery reportable crime within the predetermined Clery geographic areas.
-Due to the confidential nature of their job responsibilities, Pastoral or Professional Counselors are exempt from reporting to the police. - 2.
-UNKPD can be notified by calling 308-865-8911 or 911. - 3.
-Local law enforcement agencies also have been asked to notify UNKPD if they become aware of a situation that warrants a notice to the University students, staff and faculty. - 4.
-If this emergency is a serious health matter, he or she should contact Student Health and Counseling at 308-865-8218, or 911.
+Due to the confidential nature of their job responsibilities, Pastoral or Professional Counselors are exempt from reporting to the police. - a) Pastoral and Professional Counselors, when acting as such, are not CSAs and thus are not required to report crimes.
+As a matter of policy, they are encouraged, if they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual disclosure of crime statistics - 2.
+UNKPD can be notified by calling 308-865-8911 or calling or texting 911. - 3.
+Local law enforcement agencies also have been asked to notify UNKPD if they become aware of a situation that warrants a notice to the University students, staff, and faculty. - 4.
+If this emergency is a serious health matter, he or she should contact Student Health and Counseling at 308-865-8218 or calling or texting 911.